-Snapdeal focuses sharply on India's value-conscious shoppers | Business
+Snapdeal Focuses Sharply on India's Value-Conscious Shoppers | Business

-Value-conscious buyers from India's smaller cities and towns will propel the growth of Indian E-commerce.
+Value shoppers to triple in five years to reach 256 Mn by FY 2026, 22 of value demand will be fulfilled online by FY 2026 New Delhi, Delhi, India NewsVoir Value-conscious buyers from Indias smaller cities and towns will propel the growth of Indian E-commerce.

 - Country: